adonisjs/v6-docs/content/docs/digging_deeper/scaffolding.md

 ```

 - In the first two lines, we use the [generators module](https://github.com/adonisjs/application/blob/next/src/generators.ts) to generate the controller class name and the controller file name.
-- From lines 3-5, we [define the destination path](#customizing-the-destination-path) for the controller file as YAML front matter.
+- From lines 3-5, we [define the destination path](#customizing-the-destination-path) for the controller file using the `exports` function.
-- After the YAML front matter, we define the controller's contents.
+- Finally, we define the contents for the scaffolded controller.

 Feel free to modify the stub; the changes will be picked when you run the `make:controller` command.